not-that-john-williams/vignette-api/README.md

 ### Americas

-Let’s gather all the data on countries in the Americas, create a new variable `numBorders` which the number of countries that share a land border of a country, and create a table with the count of countries that have a certain number of land borders.
+Let’s gather all the data on countries in the Americas, create a new variable `numBorders` which indicates the number of countries that nation borders, and create a table with the count of countries that have a certain number of land borders.

 ``` r
 americas <- countriesAPI("byContinent", "Americas")